In this article

 Albato offers flexibility to small and medium-sized businesses.
 Its level of customer service and support, data security, and stability also make it a viable option for large enterprises.
 Our philosophy is built on affordable pricing and ease of implementation, which ideally suits small teams, entrepreneurs, and startups.

 Albato also offers a module for embedded integrations for SaaS.
-Read more in white-label feature comparison.
+Read more in our white-label feature comparison.

 Key features of Albato: